 Celtic Women – Amazing Grace

-Danny Boy has become a hugely popular part of Irish Culture and it can be guaranteed that everyone has their meaning to the song itself.
-This seems ironic considering the lyrics were written by an Englishman.
+Danny Boy has become a hugely popular part of Irish Culture and it can be guaranteed that everyone has their own meaning for the song.
+It seems ironic considering the lyrics were written by an Englishman, that the song is considering an Irish ballad.
 Regardless, people take great pride in the emotion of the song and playing it for others.

 The song stands the test of time due to its relatability – everyone has experienced some form of loss before.
 Though, as the song leads us to believe, there will always be the possibility of being reunited with our loved ones one day.
 It is this comfort that has allowed it to become an incredibly popular song.